 LH-RH antagonists work similarly to LH-RH agonists but do not cause a testosterone surge.
 The FDA has approved one LH-RH antagonist drug, degarelix (Firmagon), for treatment of advanced prostate cancer.
 It is given as a monthly injection.

 Common side effects of these drugs include hot flashes, fatigue, testicle shrinkage, and breast enlargement.
-These drugs may increase blood sugar levels and the risk for developing diabetes.
+These drugs may increase blood sugar levels and the risk of developing diabetes.
 They may also increase risk for heart attack, stroke, and sudden death.

 The anti-androgen drugs used for prostate cancer treatment are flutamide (Eulexin, generic), nilutamide (Nilandron), and bicalutamide (Casodex, generic).
 They are taken as daily pills.
 When taken with an LH-RH agonist, hot flashes and breast tenderness is intensified.
 Nilutamide can cause problems seeing in the dark.

-Side Effects.
 All types of hormone drug therapy can help delay cancer growth but this treatment can cause significant side effects including:

 In addition, there is growing evidence that androgen deprivation drug therapy increases the risks for heart attack, stroke, and diabetes.
 These drugs increase body weight, which can lead to decreased insulin sensitivity and harmful changes in cholesterol levels.